dotnet/docs/docs/core/diagnostics/debug-memory-leak.md

 ---
 title: Debug a memory leak tutorial
-description: A tutorial walk-through, debugging a memory leak in .NET Core.
+description: Learn how to debug a memory leak in .NET Core.
 author: sdmaclea
 ms.author: stmaclea
 ms.topic: tutorial
-ms.date: 11/24/2019
+ms.date: 12/17/2019
 ---
-# Tutorial: Debugging a memory leak
+# Tutorial: Debug a memory leak in .NET Core

 **This article applies to: ✓** .NET Core 3.0 SDK and later versions